|We are just good friends|

 When I told Brenda that I was yet again writing about hybridisation she wondered if I was wasting my time and that I was knocking at an open door.
 Surely it is accepted that hybridity is a significant source and distributer of genetic variation and a driver of evolution?

 I was talking to a well informed botanist recently.
 He said that some botanists thought perhaps a third of all natural plant species were known hybrids.
 That is amazing.
 To demonstrate past hybridisation is extremely difficult and as you go back over millions of years genetic evidence becomes vanishingly small.
 Not to mention geneticists have more rewarding things to do.
 Perhaps all plants are derived from ancient hybrids?
 We just don’t have the means to know.

-The world’s largest tree the coast redwood was an ancient hybrid between metasequoia and a sequioadendron
+The world’s tallest tree the coast redwood was an ancient hybrid between metasequoia and a sequioadendron

 |Modest examples of the parent species|

 A natural hybrid between two primula species happened at Kew more than a century ago.
 Initially sterile after several years a flower was able to self pollinate and set seed.
 It is a common plant now.